Apology but no cash payments: California reparations for slavery start incrementally

 But those hoping to capture momentum around last year’s recommendations say lawmakers missed an important opportunity.

-“I think that was a good start,” says State Sen. Steven Bradford, vice chair of California’s Legislative Black Caucus who also sat on the Reparations Task Force.
+“I think that was a good start,” says state Sen. Steven Bradford, vice chair of California’s Legislative Black Caucus, who also sat on the reparations task force.
 “But I think we could have really done more, especially at this time.
 And, you know, the urgency of now was here.”

 A national model

-Out of 14 bills proposed by the Black Caucus at the beginning of the year, eight made it to law at the end of September.
+Out of 14 bills proposed by the Legislative Black Caucus at the beginning of the year, eight made it to law at the end of September.

 The marquee law is the bipartisan apology.
 California joins several other states, including Florida, Virginia, and Alabama, which have also issued apologies.
 Other laws include:

-– Creating a designation for California Black-Serving Institutions at state universities.
+• Creating a designation for California Black-Serving Institutions at state universities that indicates they will provide extra support for Black students, who historically have disproportionately lacked access to educational resources.

-– Making it more difficult for the California Department of Corrections and Rehabilitation to ban books available to incarcerated people by posting its banned book list online and making public notifications of any changes to that list.
+• Making it more difficult for the California Department of Corrections and Rehabilitation to ban books available to incarcerated people by posting its list of banned books online and making public notifications of any changes to that list.

-California voters will decide a ballot measure in November that would eliminate involuntary servitude, which is still allowed as criminal punishment.
-Missing from the slate: the creation of a California Reparations Fund to establish permanent financial support for ongoing redress, and a new state agency responsible for distributing those funds and determining claims.
-Both were recommended by the Reparations Task Force, and would be central to implementing harm-based monetary awards.
+California voters will decide a ballot measure in November that would eliminate involuntary servitude, which is still on the books in California, allowing its use for incarcerated people.
+Missing from the slate: the creation of a California Reparations Fund to establish permanent financial support for ongoing redress, and a new state agency responsible for determining claims and distributing funds.
+Both were recommended by the reparations task force, and would be central to implementing harm-based monetary awards.

 Direct payment is essential for meaningful repair, says Chris Lodgson, lead organizer with the Coalition for a Just and Equitable California.
 “Nothing works without the return of our economic wealth,” he says.
 “As a matter of fact, some things will hurt if they don’t have the monetary piece to it.
 So compensation is at the core of it.”